rahulsingh7111711/Pswd_Check/README.md

   Interactive UI: A simple interactive user interface using ipywidgets that allows users to input passwords and generate new ones with a button click.

 ## How it Works
-### 1.Password Strength Checker:
+### 1. Password Strength Checker:

       It checks for the presence of:
         Lowercase letters
         Uppercase letters
         Digits
         Whitespace characters
         Special characters
       Based on the presence of these elements, the password is scored on a scale from 1 to 5 and categorized with remarks such as "Very weak password" to "Very strong password".

-Password Generator:
+### 2. Password Generator:

 Generates a random 12-character password with a mix of uppercase and lowercase letters, digits, and special characters.
 Installation